kinopee0219/capstone/report.md

 - **Change my model**:
 1. In order for existing models to train and predict first, there are some room to thin out the connections between deep neural networks because the parameters distributions are around 0 as it is visualized the above at the section of #4-1.
 Model Evaluation and Validation.

-2. In order to 'win' trading, Deep-Reinforcement approach is useful because it can learn policy with three actions of sell, stay, buy.
+2. In order to 'win' trading, Deep-Reinforcement approach is useful because it can learn policy that this new model follows to decide three actions of sell, stay, and buy depending on the state.

 I appreciate your time.

 [Masaharu Kinoshita](https://www.linkedin.com/in/masaharu-kinoshita/), a newly-fladged data scientist at IBM Japan
-*Thanks and Best Regards, *
+Thanks and Best Regards,
 **EoF**